mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > the MLS clients from physical compromise.
 In such settings, HSMs and secure
 > enclaves can be used to protect signature keys.

+# No Protection against Replay by Insiders

+MLS does not provide protections against replay of group messages by members of the group.
+Applications for whom replay is an important risk should apply mitigations at the application layer, as discussed below.

+In addition to the risks discussed in {{symmetric-key-compromise}}, an attacker with access to the Ratchet Secrets for an endpoint can replay PrivateMessage objects sent by other members of the group by taking the signed content of the message and re-encrypting it with a new generation of the original sender's ratchet.
+If the other members of the group interpret a message with a new generation as a fresh message, then this message will appear fresh.
+(This is possible because the message signature does not cover the `generation` field of the message.)
+Messages sent as PublicMessages objects similarly lack replay protections.
+There is no message counter comparable to the `generation` field in PrivateMessage.

+Applications can detect replay by including a unique identifier for the message (e.g., a counter) in either the message payload or the `authenticated_data` field, both of which are included in the signed message content in both PublicMessage and PrivateMessage.

 ## Cryptographic Analysis of the MLS Protocol

 Various academic works have analyzed MLS and the different security guarantees